otoofim/MachineLearningGlasgow/README.md

 1. Pre-processing the data has shown a significant improvement on performance.
 So we might start with some pre-processing.
 I try to do it by the end of this week.
 So, we can do rest of the experiments with pre-processed data.
 I will also put the steps that I have done for pre-processing.
 2. Implement and compare the results of the algorithms and pick the best ones to win the competition. :D
+3. A latex doc is created and can be accessed via: [this link](https://www.sharelatex.com/9837964663nwzhrnkcgfrw)